gemmabb/DeconvolutionAtheroscleroticPlaques/README.md

 2. Run clinical analysis with ClinicalAssociation.R.

 To obtain the same graphs I used in my report, you can refer to reportFigures.R.

+* in scadenModification you can find the script I modified to make the Scaden simulation step reproducible (changes commented with #gbb) with Scaden's original license.